-Lick Wash is a 11.3 mile moderately trafficked out and back trail located near Kanab, UT that features a river and is good for all skill levels.
+Lick Wash is a 11.3 mile moderately trafficked out and back trail located near Kanab, Utah that features a river and is good for all skill levels.
 The trail is primarily used for hiking, walking, and nature trips and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 not much of a hike, but a very nice walk in the sandstone canyons...too much sand for my taste, but it is a wash so I should have been more prepared. we turned around at the creepy cabin, which is off the path on an unmarked trail. not many travelers...I think we saw 6 other people in 3.5 hours or so.

 great hike, the sandstone strata is impressive, especially near the turn around point at Park wash.